TABLE OF CONTENTS

 Do not connect the exhaust output of this laser to any existing exhaust systems.
 Please consult a qualified HVAC or industrial mechanical professional.

 Even if you have great exhaust flow out, you must have the same volume of air coming in.
 A vacuum is not what you are looking for.
 This can be realized easily if you are in a somewhat airtight area like an interior room in your home or business.
-The negative ambient pressure is created by the laser sucking 400 CFM out of the room.
+The negative ambient pressure is created by the laser sucking 300-1100 CFM out of the room, depending on setup and fan.
 If the incoming air into the room and the laser is not sufficient, the fumes will not escape.

-You want negative pressure throughout the exhaust system itself.
-If you are forcing the exhaust through the duct system and it can be ejected through holes in the ducting, gaps in fan housings, loose connections, etc... this blows it forcibly back into the room.
+You want negative pressure throughout the exhaust system itself, or as much as possible.
+If you are forcing the exhaust through the duct system and it can be ejected through holes in the ducting, gaps in fan housings, loose connections, etc...

 The best solution is to mount the fan right at the exit (or as close as humanly possible) so it pulls the exhaust though the ducting.
 Some mount their fans outside and have a true negative pressure system.
 We should clarify that mounting the blower on the exterior is only for fans that are sheltered and/or rated for outdoor use.